Tawang district: History

 Tawang is inhabited by the Monpa people.
 From 500 BC to 600 AD a kingdom known as Lhomon or Monyul ruled the area.
 The Monyul kingdom was later absorbed into the control of neighbouring Bhutan and Tibet.

 Tawang Monastery was founded by the Merak Lama Lodre Gyatso in 1681 in accordance with the wishes of the 5th Dalai Lama, Ngawang Lobsang Gyatso, and has an interesting legend surrounding its name, which means "Chosen by Horse".
 The sixth Dalai Lama, Tsangyang Gyatso, was born in Tawang.

 Tawang was historically part of Tibet.
 The 1914 Simla Accord defined the McMahon Line as the new boundary between British India and Tibet.
 By this treaty, Tibet relinquished several hundred square miles of its territory, including Tawang, to the British, but it was not recognised by China.
 When Tibet was not governed by mainland China, Tawang was easily accessible to Tibetans.

 In 1938, the British made a cautious move to assert sovereignty over Tawang by sending a small military column under Capt.
 G.S.
 Lightfoot to Tawang.

 After the outbreak of the war with Japan in 1941, the government of Assam undertook a number of 'forward policy' measures to tighten their hold on the North East Frontier Agency (NEFA) area, which later became Arunachal Pradesh.
 In 1944, administrative control was extended over the area of the Tawang tract lying South of the Sela Pass when J.P.
 Mills set up an Assam Rifles post at Dirang Dzong.
 However, no steps were taken to evict the Tibetan from the area North of the pass which contained Tawang town.

-Tibet lost its independence in 1950's and was annexed into the newly established People's Republic of China.
+Tibet lost its independence in the 1950s and was annexed into the newly established People's Republic of China.
 Tibet also lost its independent diplomatic freedom and Tawang was now a stress point between India and China.

 During the Sino-Indian war of 1962, Tawang fell briefly under Chinese control, but China withdrew its troops at the end of the war.
 Tawang again came under Indian administration.

 Tawang district was formed in 1989, when it was split from West Kameng district.

+The Yangtse clash of 9 December 2022 occurred at night between the troops of the Indian Army and the Chinese People's Liberation Army along the mutually contested Line of Actual Control in the Yangtse region of Tawang.